 The Five Stages of Grief is undoubtedly the most popular model of grief there is.
 Elisabeth Kubler-Ross identified a linear model of the five steps: denial, anger, bargaining, depression, and acceptance.

-This model was initially crafted to illustrate the process of bereavement, but it is now known to adapt to any type of grief.
+This model illustrates the process of bereavement, but it is now known to adapt to any grief.
 It is noted in the model that an individual is bound to experience at least two of the five stages of grief.
 It has also been noted that one may jump from one stage to another, and keep repeating the process until the final step has been achieved.

 Four Tasks of Mourning